-In January 2001, we and Deepwater Holdings L.L.C., our equity investee, sold our interests in several offshore Gulf of Mexico assets including our interests in the Stingray, Nautilus, Manta Ray Offshore, Green Canyon and Tarpon natural gas pipeline systems, as well as interests in two offshore platforms and a dehydration facility.
-Total proceeds from the sale of these assets were approximately \$158 million.
-Additionally, upon Federal Trade Commission, or FTC, approval, we will sell our interest in the UTOS natural gas pipeline system.
-We expect this sale to occur by the end of March 2001 and the proceeds to be approximately \$4 million.
-As additional consideration for the sales, El Paso will pay us \$29 million in quarterly installments of \$2.25 million over the next three years and \$2 million in the first quarter of 2004.
-These sales occurred as a result of a FTC order relating to El Paso's merger with The Coastal Corporation.
-We still own and operate significant offshore assets, including our interest in the Viosca Knoll, East Breaks and HIOS natural gas pipeline systems; the Poseidon and Allegheny oil pipeline systems; and several multi-purpose offshore production-handling platforms, including the Prince TLP, which we expect to place in service in mid-2001.
+ASSET REDEPLOYMENTS.
+In January 2001, we agreed to sell our interests in several offshore Gulf of Mexico assets, including our interests in the Nautilus, Manta Ray Offshore, Nemo, Green Canyon and Tarpon natural gas pipeline systems, as well as interests in two offshore platforms.
+In addition, we and Deepwater Holdings agreed to sell our joint interests in the Stingray, UTOS and West Cameron systems.
+Our share of the total proceeds from the sale of these assets were approximately \$162 million.
+As additional consideration for the sales, El Paso Corporation will pay us \$29 million in quarterly installments of \$2.25 million through the fourth quarter of 2003 and \$2 million in the first quarter of 2004.
+These payments from El Paso Corporation began in the first quarter of 2001.
+These sales occurred as a result of a Federal Trade Commission order relating to El Paso Corporation's merger with The Coastal Corporation.